tonethar/IGME-330-Spring-2019/weekly/week-02A-notes.md

 ![triangle image](./_images/triangle-3.jpg)

+- other possible values for `.lineJoin` are `"bevel"` and `"miter"` (the default) --> https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineJoin

 \*\* ***If we set the line dash pattern -  `ctx.setLineDash([5, 15]);` - we get a dashed line.
 See below:*** \*\*

 - **The dashes are 5px long, and the spaces between the dashes are 15px**
+- You can see some other pattern here --> https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/setLineDash

 ![triangle image](./_images/triangle-4.jpg)